 - The first industrial wind farms were Harvest Wind near Elkton and Michigan Wind 1 near Ubly.
 Both came online in 2008.1

-- Michigan’s Upper Thumb currently has 472 operating turbines or 44% of total operating in the state.
+- Michigan’s Thumb currently has 758 operating turbines producing 1368 MW of electricity.
+68% of total operating in the state.

 - Huron County has the largest installed wind energy base in the Great Lakes region.

 - The Upper Thumb region hosts a high-capacity, 140-mile electric transmission line.
 This project is called the Thumb Loop, capable of carrying electricity or up to 2,800 wind turbines.
 2

 - Mid-Michigan south of Midland and Mount Pleasent have 254 turbines producing 506 MW.

 - As of June, Michigan has a total of 1,051 operational turbines producing 1,904 MW.
 Plans underway show a total 1,084 turbines with 2,161 MW operational in 2018.